 4. What happens over time?

 Botox works for about three to four months.
 As the muscle returns to normal, you will see the wrinkles again.
-Dr. Lopez recommends that you are treated every 3 to 4 months to prevent wrinkle formation.
+Dr. Lopez and Dr. Perro recommend that you are treated every 3 to 4 months to prevent wrinkle formation.

 5. How Is the Procedure Performed?

 The procedure takes only a few minutes and no anesthesia is required.
 Botox is injected with a very fine needle into specific muscles with only minor discomfort.
 It generally takes three to five days to take full effect and it is best to avoid alcohol at least one week prior to treatment.
-Dr. Lopez recommends if possible to stop taking aspirin and anti-inflammatory medications two weeks before treatment in order to reduce bruising.
+Dr. Lopez and Dr. Perro recommend if possible to stop taking aspirin and anti-inflammatory medications two weeks before treatment in order to reduce bruising.